Explosion along Lebanon-Israel border wounds 3 members of militant group Hezbollah

 The Israeli army later told The Associated Press that soldiers had used a stun grenade.

-The incident took place hours before Hezbollah Secretary-General Sayyed Hassan Nasrallah was scheduled to speak to commemorate the start of a monthlong war between Israel and the militant group in 2006 that ended with a draw.
+The incident took place hours before Hezbollah Secretary-General Sayyed Hassan Nasrallah gave a speech to commemorate the start of a monthlong war between Israel and the militant group in 2006 that ended with a draw.

-Israeli Defense Minister Yoav Gallant said the army “deterred activists with nonlethal means.”

 U.N. peacekeeping forces along the southern Lebanese border, known as UNIFIL, said they were investigating the situation.
 “In the meantime, the situation is extremely severe,” UNIFIL said.
 “We urge everyone to cease any action that may lead to escalation of any kind.”

+Soon after, the Israeli military said it fired warning shots at a distance near another border town after a group of people hurled rocks and firecrackers near the border barrier near the Lebanese village of Kfar Kila.

+Nasrallah in his address briefly mentioned the incidents, saying that they are “under investigation” and that the group will later take the “necessary actions,” without going into details.

-Lebanese officials said that Israel in recent weeks has built a wall around the Lebanese part of Ghajar, a border town that straddles the tiny Mediterranean country and Israeli-occupied Syrian Golan Heights.
-Lebanon’s foreign minister asked the country’s permanent mission to the United Nations to file a complaint on the matter.
+Lebanese officials said that Israel in recent weeks has built a wall around the Lebanese part of Ghajar, a border town that straddles the tiny Mediterranean country and Israeli-occupied Syrian Golan Heights - effectively annexing it.
+Lebanon’s foreign minister has asked the country’s permanent mission to the United Nations to file a complaint on the matter.

 Israel meanwhile in June filed a complaint with the U.N. claiming that Hezbollah had set up tents several dozen meters (yards) within Israeli territory.
 It’s unclear what the tents were used for and what was inside them.
 They were erected in Chebaa Farms and the Kfar Chouba hills, which Israeli captured from Syria during the 1967 Mideast War and annexed in 1981, though Lebanon claims the area belongs to them.